theol0403/7842B-Journal/_posts/programming/21-04-3-v3-skills.md

 nav_order: 3
 ---

+Previously, our routine was only designed to score a maximum of 122 points (out of 126), purposefully excluding 4 of the balls.
+It looked something like this:

+We are only slightly under time, so in order to get the last 4 balls, something needs to be different.
+Simply modifying the current routine to grab the last 4 balls is not possible.

 ## New routine

 Here are a few ways we can shave off time and make it possible to get the last 4 balls: